horenbergerb/horenbergerb.github.io/_posts/2020-08-08-modularforms.md

-# Modular Forms: Why Does Anyone Care?
+# History of Modular Forms 1: The First Era, 1800s

 ## Introduction

-The goal of this post is to tell a story about the discovery of modular forms.
+The goal of this series of posts is to tell a story about the discovery of modular forms.
 Many people worked on math which was either directly or indirectly related to this topic.
 Because of this, any narrative about the "origin" of modular forms is bound to be incomplete.
 However, being wrong has never stopped me before, and it won't stop me now.
 I intend to highlight some of the tangible issues of the time that led an era of mathematicians to get disproportionately interested in theta functions and modular forms.
 Please don't view this as an authoritative history, but rather as one of many possible narratives.
 This is also meant to be a soft introduction to some of the mathematics used in the study of modular forms.

+In this entry of this series, we're exploring the 1800s, where astronomical investigations and inovations in analysis as well as complex numbers caused the discovery and investigation of elliptic functions.
+This set the stage for investigating the properties of sets of related transcendental functions.

+In the next post, we will see that future attempts by Felix Klein to express various relations among these elliptic functions would lead to the discovery of even more interesting functions, such as the j-function.

+Following that, the next post will attempt to touch on the work of Erich Hecke, who expanded Klein's discovery into the more robust theory of modular forms.

 Please do not expect this post to be accurate or useful, but hope that it will at least be fun.

-## Historical Overview: Who, What, When, Where, Why?
+## Historical Context: Who, What, When, Where, Why?

-### The Soft History
+### The Soft Context

 We'll start by excluding the mathematical history and focus on physics and cultural context.